About

 My dissertation is a mixed methods case study of the Alaska Permanent Fund Dividend.

 The Alaska Permanent Fund is a sovereign wealth fund created by the state's oil revenues, which has paid annual dividends to residents of Alaska for over 30 years.
 How does a capital share program like this work in practice?
-I am studying the Alaska PFD with the following questions in mind.
 What are the implications for inequality of the way the program enacts universality?
 How do people, in relation with family and community, make decisions about allocating unconditional policy money?
 How do visions of individual and collective ownership clash and cohere in the politics of the Dividend?
-My dissertation will use interviews and ethnographic fieldwork (conducted in Juneau in 2017 and Anchorage and the Kenai Peninsula in 2019), archival materials, and quantitative data to explore these and related questions.
+My dissertation uses interviews and ethnographic fieldwork (conducted in Juneau in 2017 and Anchorage and the Kenai Peninsula in 2019), archival materials, and quantitative data to explore these and related questions.

-Publication: In a recent editorial for Daily News, I reflect on what the Alaska PFD can teach us about Andrew Yang's bid for NYC mayor
+Publication: In an editorial for Daily News, I reflect on what the Alaska PFD can teach us about Andrew Yang's bid for NYC mayor

 Universal Basic Income